 Energy Drinks Are a Source of Caffeine

-Exact amounts vary, but the average energy drink contains about 70-100 mg of caffeine—about as much as a cup of coffee.
+Exact amounts vary, but the average energy drink contains about 70-100 mg of caffeine — about as much as a cup of coffee.
 That doesn’t sound very dangerous, and to a healthy adult, it usually isn’t.
 Caffeine is toxic but generally safe in small amounts.
-The problem is the combination of caffeine and other stimulants in an energy drink, as well as lesser understood ingredients like taurine.
-This chemical cocktail can trigger existing health problems, including genetic disorders that you may not even know about yet.
+The concern is the combination of caffeine and other stimulants in an energy drink, as well as lesser understood ingredients like taurine.
+This chemical cocktail can trigger existing health concerns, including genetic disorders that you may not even know about yet.

 This is likely what happened in the case of Anais Fournier.
 Anais had a heart condition called mitral valve prolapse, a relatively common condition that affects 1 in 20 Americans.
 She consumed only two energy drinks in the 24 hours before her death.
 That doesn’t sound like much, but, when combined with her condition, it was enough to bring about tragic consequences.